-The articles and tips on this site combine science and practical hands-on experience to teach low-cost pasture-focused cattle ranching strategies.
+The articles and tips on this site combine scientific research and practical hands-on experience to teach low-cost pasture-focused cattle ranching strategies.
 Whether you raise cattle for the commodity markets or finish beef for the rapidly growing grass fed beef sector, if you’re in the business of converting grass into beef, this site is for you.

 To give you a flavor of the topics covered, here are some of my most popular articles: